 A hand full of cash money.
 Flickr Image.

-This article delves into the cash flow statistics of prominent social media companies, including Meta, Twitter, Snap, and Pinterest.
+This article presents the cash flow statistics of prominent social media companies, including Meta, Twitter, Snap, and Pinterest.

-It examines key metrics such as operating cash flow, free cash flow, and cash flow margins, providing a comprehensive overview of their financial health and performance.
+It examines key metrics such as operating cash flow, free cash flow, and cash flow margins, providing an overview of their cash flow health and performance.

 For the definitions of these cash flow metrics, you may refer to this section: cash flow definitions.